-Update 10/18/18: Our son is 7 months old and still thriving!
-He’s opening kitchen cabinets ALREADY!
-Scooting around in his baby walker and going backwards.
+Update 9/19/21: Our son is over 3 years old now and still thriving!
 Everyone comments on how intelligent he is!
-He’s already grasping things and seems very advanced.
 We know the truth, it’s good nutrition!
 Grateful I didn’t have to resort to giving him anything with “corn syrup solids” in it.

 Homemade baby formula.
 It’s the next best thing to breastmilk and here’s why:

-Have you ever had a better meal at McDonalds than a home cooked meal?
+Have you ever had a McDonalds meal that was better than a home cooked meal?

 Same with formula.